I’m still full speed ahead with re- my negatives, and I’m not even halfway yet. But luckily I still think it’s a blast…. For now at least.

 But all this re-scanning, got me thinking.

-How do I know that the scanner is completely sharp?
+How do I know that the is completely sharp?

 It’s just because some of the photo’s – especially the – are still not quite in focus, I think.
 How do I know if it’s just me that missed the sweet spot in the field or if it’s the scanner missing it now?